SERG-Delft/dslinter/README.md

 - **W5565 Randomness Control Checker(PyTorch-Dataloader)**: The worker_init_fn() and generator should be set in dataloader to preserve reproducibility.
 If they're not set, the rule is violated.

+- **W5571 Mask Missing Checker(TensorFlow)**: If log function is used in the code, check whether the argument value is valid.

+- **W5572 Mask Missing Checker(PyTorch)**: If log function is used in the code, check whether the argument value is valid.

-- **Data Leakage Checker**: All scikit-learn estimators should be used inside Pipelines, to prevent data leakage between training and test data.
+- **W5581 Data Leakage Checker(ScikitLearn)**: All scikit-learn estimators should be used inside Pipelines, to prevent data leakage between training and test data.

+- **W5591 Dependent Threshold Checker(TensorFlow)**: If threshold-dependent evaluation(e.g., f-score) is used in the code, check whether threshold-indenpendent evaluation(e.g., auc) metrics is also used in the code.

+- **W5592 Dependent Threshold Checker(PyTorch)**: If threshold-dependent evaluation(e.g., f-score) is used in the code, check whether threshold-indenpendent evaluation(e.g., auc) metrics is also used in the code.

+- **W5593 Dependent Threshold Checker(ScikitLearn)**: If threshold-dependent evaluation(e.g., f-score) is used in the code, check whether threshold-indenpendent evaluation(e.g., auc) metrics is also used in the code.

-- **Nan Equality Checker (NumPy)**: Values cannot be compared with np.nan, as `np.nan != np.nan`.
+- **W5601 Nan Equality Checker (NumPy)**: Values cannot be compared with np.nan, as `np.nan != np.nan`.

 ## Installation